 Most towns on the edge of a National Park, like Gatlinburg or Pigeon Forge, TN, weren’t much to see until congress passed a bill allowing the purchase of land for national forests.
 When the Great Smoky Mountain National Park was opened in 1939, Gatlinburg had 6 houses, a blacksmith, a Baptist church and a greater population of log cabin-dwellers that numbered 600.
 Pigeon Forge was slower to adapt to their new tourism economy, yet both towns are now coveted destinations surrounded by breathtaking beauty.

-If you’re planning a trip to the Great Smokey Mountain National Park to behold its beauty, here are a few places to stay in Gatlinburg or Pigeon Forge.
+If you’re planning a trip to the Great Smokey Mountain National Park to behold its beauty, here is a great place to stay in Gatlinburg.

 - The Berry Springs Lodge is a luxury Gatlinburg resort bed and breakfast, and the perfect place for a retreat from everyday life.
 Just minutes from the Smoky Mountain National Park, Gatlinburg or Pigeon Forge, you’ll be able to enjoy both the great outdoors and the relaxing luxury of pure and simple southern hospitality.
 Guests love the rustic charm of this inn and its beautiful foothills setting